Last Updated on June 19, 2022 by Quantified Trading

 The Medallion Fund – the best performing fund ever?

-The best performing fund in the Renaissance Group is the Medallion Fund – probably the most profitable fund ever.
+The best performing fund in Renaissance Technologies is the Medallion Fund – probably the most profitable fund ever.
 Presumably, it has made over 100 billion dollars for its owners from 1988 until 2018.

 By using quantified trading strategies, the Medallion Fund managed to return on average 66.1% gross before fees from 1988 until 2018.
 Because it’s such a profitable fund, it charges huge fees on the unit owners: the net returns are “only” 39%.
 This is a remarkable track record, significantly better than Warren Buffet’s, the only difference being Buffett has managed to grow exponentially (compounded) and over a longer time frame.